Game Fish of Nevada

 Body usually olive to greenish-blue on the back; belly white to silver; sides usually show prominent red or pink streak.
 Fish from lakes sometimes lose all color and appear silvery.
 Irregular spots on back, sides, head, dorsal fin and tail.
 No teeth on back of tongue.
 Native to the Columbia River drainage of northeastern Nevada, but stocked extensively from hatcheries throughout Nevada.
 Nevada’s most abundant game fish species occurring in 295 streams statewide and in a large number of lakes and reservoirs.

 Dark brown to green back with yellow to green sides.
 Belly is light yellow to nearly white.
 The mouth is small and the opercular lobe or ear flap has a dark blue-back spot with red to orange edge.
-Found in small ponds such as Floyd Lamb Park Pond in southern Nevada, and Dufurrena Ponds, and ponds in Mason Valley WMA in northern Nevada.
+Found in small ponds in southern Nevada, Dufurrena Ponds, and ponds in Mason Valley WMA in northern Nevada.
 Also found in the Colorado River below Davis Dam.

 Dark olive to brown on back, sides bronze, belly white.
 Five dark vertical bands on sides.
 Eyes reddish.
 Dorsal fin with 9 or 10 sharp spines without a deep notch separating them from the soft rays.
 Upper jaw when closed does not extend beyond the rear edge of the eye.
 Smallmouth bass are one of the most popular and abundant game species in Lakes Mead and Mohave.
 It is also found in the Humboldt River, Dry Creek Reservoir, Wildhorse Reservoir, Rye Patch, Carson River, Lahontan Reservoir and Wall Canyon Reservoir.